georgringer/news/Documentation/Main/Introduction/WhatDoesItDo/Index.rst

 ^^^^^^^^^^^^^^^^

-This extension implements a versatile news system based on the latest technologies of TYPO3.
+This extension implements a versatile news system based on the latest technologies which are provided by the TYPO3 CMS.

 **Best practise from the scratch**

+- Easy to use/understand for editors

+- Using as many elements from the core as possible, e.g. FAL and sys categories

+- Checkbox "Top news" to flag important news

+- Built in support for content elements (like extension rgnewsce)

 - Support for opengraph in default template

 - Support of social websites (facebook, twitter) in default template, ViewHelpers for disqus, google+ & co

-- Checkbox "Top news" to flag important news

-- Easy to use/understand for editors

-- Built in support for content elements (like extension rgnewsce)

-- Support for multiple types of media elements (Images, Videos, DAM), based on relations

-- Category tree

 - Tags